scw528/digitalLogic/README.md

 Python Implementation of digital logic gates and some of their applications.

 ### Applications:
-The following applications can be computed for bit strings of length n
+The following applications can be computed for bit strings of length n.
+You can find diagrams for the implemented circuits under diagrams.
 - Addition
 - Subtraction
 - Multiplication